abe-winter/abe-winter.github.io/_posts/2018-11-28-open-office.md

 ---
 layout: post
-title: The open office paper is my best read of 2018
+title: Stigmergy, collective intelligence and the open office
 description: If you're a social insect you already know this
 author: Abe Winter
 date: 2018-11-28